 Basically, how it works, is the dog rings are mounted on the gears and have large recesses (detents) on the sides that ‘catch’ the output gear and match the speed before meshing the gear teeth.
 It allows for quicker shifts, but are more aggressive than gear shifts with synchromesh.

 While many motorcycles employ dog ring gears (due to the engineering of sequential gearboxes), big V-Twin engines (like all Harley Davidson motorcycles) with their high torque delivery have larger diameter gears and output shafts.
 These heavy gears result in more inertia with the resulting momentum keeping the shafts spinning when the clutch is disengaged.
+To read more on why Harleys are so heavy (and how they compare to other cruisers), read this post I wrote.

 Higher rotational weight of the large gear set shaft results in more clunking noise.
 A Japanese inline-4 sports bike may also have dog ring gears, but everything is smaller and there is less torque, so the clunking is also less severe.